 The Arizona Department of Environmental Quality (ADEQ) controls vehicle emissions to help the environment and improve air quality within the state.
 It’s mandatory to undergo and pass a Vehicle Emissions Inspection Program (VEIP), according to the ADEQ.
 Ignoring the mandatory emissions inspection could result in tickets, fines, and the inability to drive your vehicle until you successfully complete an inspection.
-That’s why our Phoenix personal injury lawyers have put together this resource of what you should know about the Arizona car inspection law before operating a vehicle in the state.
+That’s why our Phoenix personal injury lawyers have put together this resource of what you should know about the Arizona vehicle inspection law before operating a vehicle in the state.

-Who Must Get an Emissions Test?
+Arizona Vehicle Inspection Requirements: Who Must Get an Emissions Test?

 If you’re a new resident, you must pass the VEIP immediately upon registering your vehicle.
 You are officially a resident of the state if you work in Arizona, you’re registered to vote in the state, you have children in school under a resident rate, you own a business in Arizona, you obtain a state license, or you live in Arizona for a total of seven or more months per year according to the Arizona Department of Transportation (ADOT).
 Once you become a resident of Arizona, you must register your vehicle and undergo the VEIP right away.